 in geothermal energy, CO2 Sequestration or in the oil/gas industry.
 The

-useful to those interested in environmental topics.
+interested in environmental topics.

 Additional InformationAfter the course, the student will